docker-archive/birthdaysite/content/contributing/docs.md

 Before you try this task, make sure you have a <a href="https://github.com" target="_blank">Github account</a>.

-1. Search for a documentation pull request in one of our repos:
+1. Encounter an issue in our documentation.

+	Your issue could be a poor explanation, a missing step in a procedure, or a feature you want &mdash; a new tutorial for example.

+2. Go to the appropriate repo.

 	You can report issues with any Docker project:

-	* <a href="https://github.com/docker/docker/issues" target="_blank">Docker</a>
+	* <a href="http://goo.gl/HZ25kq" target="_blank">Docker</a>
 	* <a href="https://github.com/docker/machine/issues" target="_blank">Machine</a>
 	* <a href="https://github.com/kitematic/kitematic/issues" target="_blank">Kitematic</a>
 	* <a href="https://github.com/docker/swarm/users" target="_blank">Swarm</a>